 Installing the Amazon ECS container agent

-For non-Amazon Linux instances, you can either download the agent from one of the regional S3 buckets or from Amazon Elastic Container Registry Public.
-If you download from one of the regional S3 buckets, you can optionally verify the validity of the container agent file using the PGP signature.
-For more information, see Installing the Amazon ECS container agent on a non-Amazon Linux EC2 instance.
+If you want to register an Amazon EC2 instance with your Amazon ECS cluster and that instance is not using an AMI based on the Amazon ECS-optimized AMI, you can install the Amazon ECS container agent manually using the following procedure.
+To do this, you can either download the agent from one of the regional Amazon S3 buckets or from Amazon Elastic Container Registry Public.
+If you download from one of the regional Amazon S3 buckets, you can optionally verify the validity of the container agent file using the PGP signature.

 Note